we-sh/42ShellTester/spec/minishell/binary/002-binary-path-absolute/README.md

 *[spec > minishell > binary](..) > 002-binary-path-absolute*

-This test check if you are using folders into the $PATH environement variable We are changing the actual PATH by PATH=${GLOBAL_INSTALLDIR}/tmp/virtualpath/p1:${GLOBAL_INSTALLDIR}/tmp/virtualpath/p2 And executing the commande display_name1 display_name2 located inside those folders This test use the ABSOLUTE PATH
+This test check if you are using folders from the environement variable $PATH.
+We are changing the actual PATH by PATH=${GLOBAL_INSTALLDIR}/tmp/virtualpath/p1:${GLOBAL_INSTALLDIR}/tmp/virtualpath/p2 And executing the commande display_name1 display_name2 located inside those folders This test use the ABSOLUTE PATH for binaries
 ### What is done before test

 ```bash